 maintain its excellence.
 When you have made one or more

-contributions totalling $1,000 to any of the development
+contributions totaling $1,000 to any of the development initiatives

-initiatives at the college, you become a Mark Francis Fellow.
+at the college, you become a Mark Francis Fellow.
+Fellows help meet

-Fellows help meet needs in several fundamental areas including
+needs in several fundamental areas including student scholarships

-student scholarships and financial aid, equipment, public outreach,
+and financial aid, equipment, public outreach, academic programs,

 As Fellows continue to give to the college, they are recognized